ewaszy/Austin_Housing_Market/README.md

 ### Data Cleaning and Analysis

-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python in Jupyter Notebook.
+Data cleaning and analysis will be performed using Pandas in Jupyter Notebook.

 ### Database Storage